 In the afternoon I went ashore and walked along the beach.
 All the tavernas and restaurants appeared closed.
 The street was full of dried sea-weed which was washed ashore by the waves two nights ago.
 Back on Thetis I called my favorite Italian restaurant Guisi l’italiana to ask when they are opened.
 The number was out of service.
 I called the mobile number and Guisi answered.
 She had a bad year and closed her restaurant because of too high rent and too few customers.
 What a shame!
 She is trying to find a suitable venue either in Ayia Marina or in Lakki and hopes to open in the Spring.

 I noticed that the S/Y Dionysos was now anchored on SW side of the bay.
 After an ouzo and as it was getting rather dark I noticed that the Mylos (+30 22470 24 894) taverna near Ayia Marina was lit and I decided to walk there.
 After an almost 30 minute walk I arrived and yes they were open.
 I had some fried calamari (squid) and then a wonderful fish soup.

 After I walked back and boarded Thetis all was very quiet.
 The barometer now was up to 1008 mB.

 Thursday October 21, 2010, Day 23

 It was very, very calm and I slept a lot.
 The barometer at 8 AM was up to 1013 mB.
-The forecasts now call for SW winds of force 3-4 through tonight and then in the early Friday morning veering north.
-Meteo (Athens Observatory) predicts for Leros 4-5 NW while EMY (National Greek Meteorological Service) 5-6 NE and increasing.
+The forecasts now called for SW winds of force 3-4 through tonight and then in the early Friday morning veering north.
+Meteo (Athens Observatory) predicted for Leros 4-5 NW while EMY (National Greek Meteorological Service) 5-6 NE and increasing.